 Therefore, nm -23 acts has favorable prognostic factor in breast malignancy(33).

-47. Carcino Embryonic Antigen (CEA) ;- It is a onco fetal antigen normally produced by embryonic tissues of gut , pancreas, lung and also many different neoplasms like breast, colon, pancreas, lung and stomach.
+47. Carcinoembryonic Antigen (CEA) ;- It is a onco fetal antigen normally produced by embryonic tissues of gut , pancreas, lung and also many different neoplasms like breast, colon, pancreas, lung and stomach.

 CEA assays lack both specificity and sensitivity required for early detection of cancers.
 But serum CEA is useful in monitoring the treatment of metastatic breast cancer(34).